 |Chika Ando||Concur Japan, Ltd.||PR Manager|

 •December 2015: The administration in effect authorizes deregulation with the announcement of its Outline of Tax Reform Proposals, which includes granting mobile snapshots of receipts the same validity as originals.
 In September 2016, revision of the eDocumentation Law brings about deregulation. •Exposure in print and broadcast media more than quintupled compared to before the launch of our program pitching deregulation •The market and customers both welcome deregulation, with Concur Japan receiving 2.5 times more inquiries from interested prospects.
 This leads Concur Japan’s 2016 sales to grow by 150% YoY •Competitors also released products taking advantages of the loosened rules, sparking new activity and growing the whole segment.
-According to ITR, by 2019 the market will be 48.5% bigger than it was in 2015. •The work of Concur Japan, the Japanese subsidiary of a foreign company (with only 80 employees) to effect deregulation became itself the focus of intense media interest, resulting in publication of the story in a book on PR professionals. •The program, by associating deregulation and better expense management processes, also fostered a new awareness that expense management should be a strategic management priority. •The cloud-based expense management solutions market is forecast to grow 80-fold by 2025.
-Concur’s share is estimated at more than 55% by 2020. •Within government, these changes are considered one of the best recent examples of successful deregulation, supporting its growth strategies; and as such, it is having a positive effect on other policy and deregulatory efforts.
+According to ITR, the expense management market will grow by 48.5% between 2015 and 2019. •The efforts of Concur Japan, a Japanese subsidiary of a foreign company (with only 80 employees) to drive the deregulation process became itself the focus of intense media interest, resulting in publication of the story in a book for PR professionals. •The program, by associating deregulation and better expense management processes, also fostered a new awareness that expense management should be a strategic management priority. •The cloud-based expense management solutions market is forecast to grow 80-fold by 2025.
+Concur’s share is estimated at more than 55% in 2020. •Within government, these changes are positioned as successful instances of deregulation and, as such, are having positive implications for other policies and deregulatory efforts.